As a hard-working entrepreneur, you deserve a break like everyone else.

 Young also recommended you pay all your bills, suppliers and taxes before you leave.
 That way, you won't have to worry about technical or legal issues during your relaxation time.

-While you don't want to spend your vacation worrying about work, it's smart to check in each day.
-You don't have to spend hours every day to please clients; but checking emails once in the morning will not only prevent issues from unfolding but might also ease your mind.
+You don't have to spend hours every day to please clients, but checking emails once in the morning will not only prevent issues from unfolding, it might also ease your mind.